JohnSantosuosso/officer_arrest_tracker/README.md

 Additional styling was added using ```HTML```, ```CSS```, and ```Bootstrap version 4```.

 To get started:

- **1. Create a new directory on your computer where you'd like the program to live
+ 1.  **Create a new directory on your computer where you'd like the program to live

     ```mkdir /Users/your_user_name/your_folder/officer_arrest_tracker```